sulir/jamabuild/README.md

 - Java Development Kit >= 17
 - Docker

+You can build the project from source using `mvn package` or [download a pre-built JAR snapshot](https://github.com/sulir/jamabuild/releases/download/snapshot/jamabuild.jar).

 ## Basic Usage

 First, create an empty directory - we will call it the root data directory.
 In it, create the main input file, `projects.tsv`, with a list of projects to build.
 Here is a short example of its contents: